Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Introduction

-\paragraph{Convergence results using diminishing rules.} Our analysis is not tailored to the constant choice of $\beta_k$ in \eqref{eq:constant step size}.
-Actually, we can also utilize diminishing rules satisfying $\sum_{k=0}^{\infty} \beta_k^2 <\infty$.
+\paragraph{Convergence results using diminishing step size rules.} Our analysis is not tailored to the constant choice of $\beta_k$ in \eqref{eq:constant step size}.
+Actually, we can also utilize diminishing step size rules satisfying $\sum_{k=0}^{\infty} \beta_k^2 <\infty$.
 One immediate benefit is that we can now show the boundedness of $\{x^k\}$ for all $ k\geq 0$ rather than within the pre-determined $T$ iterations.
-Therefore, we are able to establish convergence results using proper diminishing $\beta_k$ for non-Lipschitz objective functions.
-To be more specific, we show $\calO(\log(k+2)/\sqrt{k+1})$ convergence rate in terms of the suboptimality gap ``$f(\tilde x^k) - f^*$'' for convex optimization and $\calO(1/(k+1))$ rate in terms of the squared distance to the optimal solution set with an additional quadratic growth condition.
-When $f$ is weakly convex, we show asymptotic convergence result, i.e., $\lim_{k\rightarrow\infty}\|\nabla f_\lambda(x^k)\| = 0$.
-These convergence results are deferred to \Cref{sec:convergence}.
+Therefore, we are able to establish convergence results by properly diminishing $\beta_k$ for non-Lipschitz convex and weakly convex objective functions.
+To be more specific, for the convex case, we establish an $\calO(\log(k)/\sqrt{k})$ convergence rate in terms of the suboptimality gap and an $\calO(1/k)$ convergence rate in terms of the squared distance to the optimal solution set if the objective function possesses an additional quadratic growth condition.
+For the weakly convex case, we prove the asymptotic convergence result $\lim_{k\rightarrow\infty}\|\nabla f_\lambda(x^k)\| = 0$.
+These convergence results are discussed in detail in \Cref{sec:convergence}.
+We note that in the weakly convex case, we do not have a convergence rate result.
+This is expected as no convergence rate result exists even in the Lipschitz continuous setting.
+We leave the convergence rate analysis of $\SubGrad$ in the weakly convex case as a future work.